Five Star: 1980s

 The five-piece group of siblings from Romford were masterminded by their father and manager, Buster Pearson, who modelled them in the style of the Jackson 5.
 He was a former recording artist and session musician who had worked with Wilson Pickett and had set up Tent Records Ltd in 1982.
 Their debut single was released on Tent in 1983 and although it did not chart, it gave them TV exposure and a record deal with RCA Records (with future releases being joint Tent/RCA releases).
 After two unsuccessful singles in 1984, their chart breakthrough came in 1985 with the release of "All Fall Down" which peaked at No. 15 on the UK Singles Chart, and No. 65 on the Billboard Hot 100 in the US, where it also reached the top 20 (No. 16) on the Hot R&B Singles chart and the top 10 (No. 6) on the Hot Dance/Disco chart.

 The group released their debut album, Luxury of Life, in June 1985.
 It included their last three singles and was followed by the single "Let Me Be the One" which was another UK Top 20 and US Hot 100 hit, also peaking at No. 2 on the US Hot R&B chart.
 After another two singles in the UK in 1985 which failed to reach the top 20, the group scored their first top 10 hit in early 1986 with "System Addict", the seventh UK single from their debut album.
 The single peaked at No. 3 in the UK, and was certified silver.
 Its success also led to increased sales of the album which peaked at No. 12 on the UK Albums Chart in February 1986, and would be certified platinum in the UK later in the year.
 Also in 1986, the instrumental track "First Avenue" (which had been released as the B-side of "All Fall Down") was nominated for a Grammy Award for Best R&B Instrumental Performance, and a remixed version of "Love Take Over" gave them another US Hot R&B top 10 hit (reaching No. 9).

 Their first new material in 1986, the single "Can't Wait Another Minute", gave the group another top 10 hit on the UK Singles, US Hot R&B and US Hot Dance/Disco charts and also their highest-ever US Hot 100 peak, reaching No. 41.
 The song was used in the film Gung Ho.
 After another UK top 10 hit ("Find the Time"), the group released their second album, Silk and Steel, in August 1986.
-The album reached No. 1 and sold 1.2 million copies in the UK (being certified triple platinum by 1987).
+The album reached No. 1 and sold 1.2 million copies in the UK (being certified quadruple platinum by 1987).
 The single "Rain or Shine" gave the group their highest ever UK chart position, peaking at No. 2."If I Say Yes" (a UK top 20 hit) became their final entry on the US Hot 100.